-Bring the wonderful flavours and aromas of fall into your home with this easy Paleo, low FODMAP and gluten-free pumpkin bread!
-A perfect fall breakfast, snack or appetizer, this recipe for pumpkin bread turns out a super moist, flavour-packed bread that's extremely addictive.
-This particular pumpkin bread recipe can be baked in a standard sized 9″x5″ loaf pan or four smaller mini-loaf pans that make great holiday gifts (read this excellent post from The Kitchn on how to safely prepare and give homemade food gifts during COVID-19).
-It’s also Paleo compliant, gluten-free and low FODMAP at one serving.
+Bring the wonderful flavors and aromas of fall into your home with this Easy Low FODMAP Pumpkin Bread!
+A perfect fall breakfast, snack or appetizer, this recipe for pumpkin bread turns out a super moist, flavor-packed bread that's extremely addictive.
+This particular pumpkin bread recipe can be baked in a standard sized 9-inch by 5-inch loaf pan or four smaller mini-loaf pans that make great holiday gifts (read this excellent post from The Kitchn on how to safely prepare and give homemade food gifts during COVID-19).
+In addition to being low FODMAP at one serving, it's also Paleo compliant, gluten-free, grain-free, dairy-free, and refined sugar-free.

 While I don't have the recipe she used, I probably wouldn't be able to eat it now anyway due to my stomach issues.
 This inspired me to create a pumpkin bread recipe that I can eat - one that's not only low FODMAP at one serving but also Paleo, gluten-free, grain-free, and refined-sugar free.

-As I mentioned above, this recipe includes instructions for baking this pumpkin bread as a 9″x5″ standard sized loaf or into four, mini-loaf pans.
-Mini-loaf pan sizes vary slightly, but I use disposable aluminum pans that are 5.7″ x 3.3″ x 1.9″.
+As I mentioned above, this recipe includes instructions for baking this low FODMAP pumpkin bread as a 9-inch by 5-inch standard-sized loaf or into four, mini-loaf pans.
+Mini-loaf pan sizes vary slightly, but I use disposable aluminum pans that are 5.7 inches by 3.3 inches by 1.9 inches.
 Other mini-loaf pans around that size should work.
-I believe the typical size in the US is 6″ x 3.5″ x 2″.
+I believe the typical size in the US is 6 inches by 3.5 inches by 2 inches.

 Based on FODMAP data obtained from Monash University's Low FODMAP Diet App, I've determined the amounts of almond flour and pumpkin that, when consumed together, are still below the tolerable amount per serving for the GOS FODMAP.
 That being said, since pumpkin bread is typically eaten as a snack, one with IBS must be careful not to eat other things containing the GOS FODMAP.
 Consult Monash's app to ensure whatever you eat around the same time as this pumpkin bread does not put you over the tolerable amount for GOS.